EmmmaTech/Calculator_NX/README.md

 You also need some additional libraries for Borealis from devkitpro.
 Use `(sudo) (dkp-)pacman -S switch-glfw switch-mesa switch-glm` to download those libraries.

+You also need switch-curl, which is also from devkitpro.
+Use `(sudo) (dkp-)pacman -S switch-curl` to download it.

 You can then `git clone` this repo to any folder on your computer.
 To compile on Unix-based distros (these instructions are mostly for macOS & Linux), run `make` while in the root of the repo.
 To compile on Windows is unknown to me, so feel free to change this for instructions on Windows.

 ### Complation troubleshooting